 This interpretation of the steady-state results was consistent with hydrodynamical simulations of collapsing and exploding stars in 1D and 2D by Janka & Müller (1996).
 Performing a more extended parameter study than the latter work, Murphy & Burrows (2008) explored the concept of a critical condition systematically with time-dependent hydrodynamical models.
-They showed that a critical luminosity indeed separates explosion from accretion and confirmed that this value is lowered by $\sim 30\%$ when going from spherical symmetry to two dimensions, at least when a fixed driving luminosity is adopted and feedback effects of the hydrodynamics on the neutrino emission are ignored.
+They showed that a critical luminosity indeed separates explosion from accretion and confirmed that this value is lowered by ~30% when going from spherical symmetry to two dimensions, at least when a fixed driving luminosity is adopted and feedback effects of the hydrodynamics on the neutrino emission are ignored.
 Some 2D effects including possible consequences of rotation were discussed before on grounds of steady-state models by Yamasaki & Yamada (2005, 2006), while Janka (2001) tried to include timedependent aspects of the shock-revival problem and took into account an accretion component of the neutrino luminosity in addition to the fixed core component.
 The influence of such an accretion contribution was more recently also estimated by Pejcha & Thompson (2011), who solved the one-dimensional steady-state accretion problem between the neutron star and the accretion shock along the lines of Burrows & Goshy (1993), but attempted to obtain a deeper understanding of the critical condition by comprehensively analysing the structure of the accretion layer and of the limiting steady-state solution in dependence of the stellar conditions.
-They found that the critical value for the neutrino luminosity is linked to an "antesonic condition" in which the ratio of the adiabatic sound speed to the local escape velocity in the postshock layer reaches a critical value above which steadystate solutions of neutrino-heated accretion flows cannot be obtained.
-Nordhaus et al. (2010) generalized the investigation of Murphy & Burrows (2008) to include 3D models and found another reduction of the threshold luminosity for explo-
+They found that the critical value for the neutrino lumi-

-Fig. 2.- Critical curves for the electron-neutrino luminosity (L{v_e}) versus mass accretion rate (\dot{M}) (left plot) and versus explosion time t{exp} (right plot) for simulations in 1D (black), 2D (blue), and 3D (red) with standard resolution.
+Fig. 2.- Critical curves for the electron-neutrino luminosity (L{ν_e}) versus mass accretion rate (\dot{M}) (left plot) and versus explosion time t{exp} (right plot) for simulations in 1D (black), 2D (blue), and 3D (red) with standard resolution.
 The accretion rate is measured just outside of the shock at the time t{exp} when the explosion sets in.
-The results of the 11.2 M{\odot} models are represented by plus symbols and those of the 15 M{\odot} models by diamonds.
-All models were computed with standard resolution.
+For the 15 M{\odot} progenitor 1D results are displayed for 400, 600, and 800 radial zones.
+Higher radial resolution compared to the standard 1D runs makes explosions slightly more difficult; convergence is achieved for ≥ 600 radial bins.
+Multi-dimensional results are shown for different angular resolutions, where available, but always computed with 400 radial zones.
+Note that 2D simulations with improved angular zoning explode more easily, whereas in 3D only one case was computed (the $11.2 M{\odot}$ simulation for $L{\nu_e} = 1.0 \cdot 10^{52} \text{ erg s}^{-1}$) that developed an explosion also with better angular resolution.

-Fig. 3.- Time evolution of the average shock radius as function of the postbounce time t{pb} for simulations in one (thin dashed lines), two (thin solid lines), and three dimensions (thick lines).
+FIG. 3.- Time evolution of the average shock radius as function of the postbounce time t{pb} for simulations in one (thin dashed lines), two (thin solid lines), and three dimensions (thick lines).
 The shock position is defined as the surface average over all angular directions.
 The top panel shows results for the 11.2 M{\odot} progenitor and the bottom panel for the 15 M{\odot} progenitor, all obtained with our standard resolution.
 Different electron-neutrino luminosities (labelled in the plots in units of 1052 erg s-1) are displayed by different colors.